On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Scenario-optimal recourse policies and scenario-recourse inequalities

-Given our study in Section~\ref{section:recourse_policies} of recourse policies as solutions to a network-flow model (Formulation~\eqref{formulation:flow_feasibility}), we now assign weights to the variables~$y^\xi_v$ in order to obtain lower bounds on the terms~$\mc{Q}(R, v)$.
+Given that we model recourse policies as solutions to the network-flow Formulation~\eqref{formulation:flow_feasibility}, we now assign weights to the variables~$y^\xi_v$ in order to obtain lower bounds on the terms~$\mc{Q}(R, v)$.
 This allows us to derive stronger non-ILS cuts that remain valid for~$\Fq{\mc{X}, \mc{Q}}$ across different recourse functions~$\mc{Q}$ associated with VRPSD recourse policies.
-Moreover, we show that, for a \emph{scenario-optimal} recourse policy~$\mc{Q}^*$, these new cuts can replace the constraints~$\theta_v \geq \sum_{R \in \mc{R}(x)} \mc{Q}^*(R, v)$ in~$\Fq{\mc{X}, \mc{Q}^*}$.
+In addition, we show that, for a \emph{scenario-optimal} recourse policy~$\optQ$, these cuts are sufficient to model problem~$\vrpsd{\mc{X}, \optQ}$ (without the need for ILS cuts).